Speculative Verification: Exploiting Information Gain to Refine Speculative Decoding: Introducing Speculative Verification

 \section{Introducing Speculative Verification}

 To address speculation uncertainty in SD, we propose using additional information, as the draft model alone cannot reliably predict speculation accuracy.
 We extract this information from another LLM instance of similar size to the draft model.
-By comparing their token distributions, we aim to reduce uncertainty in token acceptance and enable SD for scalable inference serving.
+By comparing their token distributions, we aim to reduce uncertainty in token acceptance while preserving the target model’s output distribution.